MLCask: Efficient Management of Component Evolution in Collaborative Data Analytics Pipelines: Conclusions

 \section{Conclusions}

 In this paper, we propose \system{} to address the key challenges of constructing an end-to-end \git{}-like ML system for collaborative analytics, in the context of developing or maintaining data analytics applications.
 Firstly, non-linear pipeline version control is introduced to isolate pipelines for different user roles and various purposes.
-Secondly, the challenge of asynchronous pipeline update is supported with lineage tracking based on semantic versioning and the ML oriented merge operation.
-The merge operation we design is guaranteed to find the global optimal solution since it selects from the best score of all feasible pipeline candidates.
+Secondly, the challenge of the asynchronous pipeline update is supported with lineage tracking based on semantic versioning and the ML oriented merge operation.
 Thirdly, two pruning methods are proposed to reduce the metric-driven merge operation cost for the pipeline search.
-For sub-optimal solution under a limited time budget, we present the prioritized pipeline search which provides the trade-off between time complexity and solution quality.
+For a resource efficient solution under a limited time budget, we present the prioritized pipeline search which provides the trade-off between time complexity and solution quality.
 Extensive experimental results confirm the superiority of \system{} in terms of storage cost and computation efficiency. \system{} has been fully implemented and deployed at a major public hospital.